IanFinlayson/exploring-cs/chapter11.md

 -----------

 Having to end the program through Thonny is not ideal.
-The user should be able to end the program by clicking the \'X\' in the window bar like usual.
+The user should be able to end the program by clicking the 'X' in the window bar like usual.
 To do this, we need to look for the quit **event**.
 An event is just something that might occur while our program is running, like the user clicking the close button, pressing a key on the keyboard or